South Island School: History

 In 1977, South Island School was founded as an annex of Island School, a fellow English Schools Foundation School.
-The school opened with 165 students and 6 teachers, with three classes in Form 1, and one class in Form 2 and Form 3 respectively.
 Mike Taylor was the first principal.

 The school moved to its current location at 50 Nam Fung Road in 1983.
 It consisted of the Ching Ling Soong Block and an outdoor swimming pool.

 As the school grew in size, more facilities were required.
 The next big change to the school came with the construction of the Stephen Hawking Building (named after physicist Stephen Hawking), and the swimming pool became an indoor one with the Sports Block being built on top of it, allowing for year-round swimming lessons.
 In 2004, another new block was completed called the Da Vinci Block.

 In the school year of 2007–2008, the school was accredited to teach the IB Diploma programme.
 The IB Centre was opened, a section of the school designated for International Baccalaureate students in Years 12 and 13.
 This was renamed the Diploma Centre in the school year of 2009–2010.

 In November 2010, the new John Wray Atrium, named after previous principal, John Wray, opened for all students.

 In the following years, many of the school facilities underwent renovations.
 The library in the C Block was renovated in the summer holidays of 2012 and re-opened in late September the same year, and was renamed as the "Learning Resource Center".
 In November 2012, the renovation of the library was completed and was reopened as the Learning Resources Centre (LRC).

 In February 2014, additional floors were added to the Sports Block to create The Space, a multipurpose learning space.
 There was also an astroturf on top of the Space which was completed in the same year.
 In November, the school completed a redesigned School Hall with state-of-the-art facilities and a 400-seat auditorium.

 In 2016, South Island School adopted the Middle Years Program and the IBCP (career-related) programme.
 The IBCP was offered in addition to the IB Diploma programme, which places a greater emphasis on developing vocational skills.
 The programme combines academic courses from the IB Diploma programme with the career-related experiences of the BTEC courses to create a personalised and career-focused pathway for students.
 Also in the same year, the School Foyer and the Refectory were renovated.

 In 2017, South Island School celebrated its 40th anniversary.
 Students and staff walked down to Deep Water Bay Beach for charity and participated in activities commemorating the event, such as a time capsule and an art mural.
 A birthday cake was also made, with enough cake for every teacher and student in the school.
 Later that October, an exhibition was shown in the Atrium commemorating the school's history, and an alumni gathering was held in Hong Kong.